cheng-kang/DBpedia-Property-Plus/README.md

 <p><img src="./other/dbpedia_property_plus.png" width="100"></p>

-A tool that supports you to include DBpedia data (properties of DBpedia entity) in your content.
+A tool that supports you to find facts/data from DBpedia (properties of DBpedia entity) in your content.
 And more than that.

 ## Screenshots